tumuyan/RealSR-NCNN-Android/README.md

 [中文说明](https://github.com/tumuyan/RealSR-NCNN-Android/blob/master/README_CHS.md)
 Real-ESRGAN is a Practical Algorithms for General Image Restoration.
-RealSR-NCNN-Android is a simple Android application that based on [Realsr-NCNN](https://github.com/nihui/realsr-ncnn-vulkan) [SRMD-NCNN](https://github.com/nihui/srmd-ncnn-vulkan) & [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
+RealSR-NCNN-Android is a simple Android application that based on [RealSR-NCNN](https://github.com/nihui/realsr-ncnn-vulkan) [SRMD-NCNN](https://github.com/nihui/srmd-ncnn-vulkan) [RealCUGAN-NCNN](https://github.com/nihui/realcugan-ncnn-vulkan) & [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
 The application does not collect any private information from your device.

 This repository contains 4 project:
 1. RealSR-NCNN-Android-GUI can build a APK (has a GUI and easy to use).
 Actually it is a shell of the follow programs.
 2. RealSR-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
-3. SRMD-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
+3. RealCUGAN-NCNN-Android-CLI  can build a program that can be used by the console (for example, Termux) for Android.
-4. Waifu2x-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
+4. SRMD-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
+5. Waifu2x-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android (Not packaged in APK).

 ### About Real-ESRGAN